IgorMDev/PipelineMedium/README.md

-# Medium

-Medium is set of classes and interfaces that provides a flexible and extensible solution of middleware pipeline pattern.
+PipelineMedium is set of classes and interfaces that provides a flexible and extensible solution of middleware pipeline pattern.

 ## Installing

 You can install it with NuGet:

-    dotnet add package IMD.Medium
+    dotnet add package PipelineMedium

 ## Concepts